dev-mtshikomba/lumen-books-api/README.md

-# Author Service (Service Template)
+# Books Service (Service Template)
-- A service that manages all the Authors
+- A service that manages all the Books